 The Tamron 28-75mm F/2.8 is a good investment.Especially compared to Sony’s very own 24-70mm F4.

 The difference isn’t necessarily night and day, but it’s enough to make Sony’s offering feel like a waste of money.

-For starters, in addition to pricing, the Tamron is both smaller and lighter without feeling cheap.
+For starters, the Tamron is both smaller and lighter without feeling a loss in quality.

 Measuring just as large as your typical soda can yet weighing only 550g with a polycarbonate body, Tamron did a good job hiding the budget-oriented nature of this lens.